7 Steps to Starting a Successful 501(c)(3) Charitable Nonprofit

 We're talking about "public" charities, the kind most of us support with our donations.
 They are called 501(c)(3) tax-exempt nonprofits.

 There are many classifications of "nonprofits" within the IRS tax code.
-You probably do business with some of them without even realizing they are nonprofit.
+You probably do business with some of them without even realizing they are nonprofits.
 For instance, your daycare center might be nonprofit as well as your local credit union.

 Just as there is a high rate of failure among business startups, charities can go under just as quickly.
-That's why founders of new charities must think long and hard about why, where, and when it makes sense to start a new organization.
+That's why the founders of new charities must think long and hard about why, where, and when it makes sense to start a new organization.

 Unfortunately, not everyone who starts a charity has thought out his or her idea.
 Don't make the mistake of just jumping into the nonprofit arena.
 Think carefully before starting your charitable nonprofit and follow these steps.

 Is there a need for your organization?
 Or could you team up with another, existing nonprofit?
 Another nonprofit can even serve as your fiscal sponsor instead of or until you can become registered.
 Are you sure that a nonprofit is the best business structure for your idea?
+There are other ways to accomplish a social mission.

 Make Sure That Your Organization Will Actually Qualify as a Nonprofit

-You might have a great idea but are you sure it will qualify as a charitable cause?
+You might have a great idea, but are you sure it will qualify as a charitable cause?
 There are many types of nonprofits.
 Which one is yours?
 It may not be what you think.

 Nonprofits are heavily regulated, both by the states in which they reside and by the federal government.